zazuko/xrm-csvw-workflow/README.md

 * `file-to-store`: Uploads the generated output file to an RDF store via SPARQL Graph Store Protocol
 * `to-store(-dev)`: Directly uploads to an RDF store (direct streaming in the pipeline) via SPARQL Graph Store Protocol
-* `fetch(-dev)`: This is a generic pipeline that can read data from FTP and SFTP shares.
-This does not do anything in the default configuration but can be useful if you want to fetch the data from somewhere automated.

 If you want to test the upload to an RDF store, a default [Apache Jena Fuseki](https://jena.apache.org/index.html) installation with a database `data` on port `3030` should work out of the box.

 Pipeline configuration is done via environment variables and/or adjusting default variables in the pipeline itself.
 If you want to pass another default, have a look at the `--variable=XYZ` samples in `package.json`.
 If you want to adjust it in the pipeline, open the file [pipelines/main.ttl](pipelines/main.ttl) and edit `<defaultVars> ...`.

 ## barnard59 RDF pipelines